claudio-destro/FlashMagic/README.md

 This tool is **not** related to [Flash Magic](http://www.flashmagictool.com).

 Its primary objective is just to communicate with a custom USB bootloader by using a well-known protocol.

+A side effect is to be 100% compatible with NXP serial bootlader ;)